Richiealx/Composite-Visualization-of-Microsoft-Stock-Performance-2010-2022-/README.md

 Revealing Microsoft Stock Performance and Patterns

 # Repository Structure

-README.md: This file, containing project information and instructions.
+-README.md: This file, containing project information and instructions.
-My Composite Visualization Report.R: The R script for analysis and visualization. msft.csv: The dataset used in the analysis.
+-My Composite Visualization Report.R: The R script for analysis and visualization.
+-msft.csv: The dataset used in the analysis.
+-Visualization Outputs: Chosen Composite Visualization, Microsoft Stock Closing Prices(2010 to 2022), Microsoft Stock Correlation Heatmap, Scatterplot of Trading Volume vs Price Change, Histogram of Microsoft Daily Returns 2010 to 2022 Legend